nxp-imx/ethos-u-driver-stack-imx/README.md

-# Linux driver stack for Arm Ethos-U
+# Linux driver stack for Arm(R) Ethos(TM)-U

-The Linux driver stack for Arm Ethos-U provides an example of how a rich operating system like Linux can dispatch inferences to an Arm Cortex-M subsystem, consisting of an Arm Cortex-M of choice and an Arm Ethos-U NPU.
+The Linux driver stack for Arm(R) Ethos(TM)-U provides an example of how a rich operating system like Linux can dispatch inferences to an Arm Cortex(R)-M subsystem, consisting of an Arm Cortex-M of choice and an Arm Ethos-U NPU.

-## Licenses

-The kernel drivers are provided under a GPL v2 license.
-All other software componantes are provided under an Apache 2.0 license.

 ## Building